StephenHaney/Swift-Custom-Events/README.md

  * Cat: MRaawwweeee
  * Human: Awww, what a cute kitty *pets cat*
  * Human daydreams about owning a dog
+ * Oooh, I think I know:
+ * The cat is hungry!
 */
 ```